chenyt31/OpenPi-Baseline/examples/aloha_real/README.md

 ## Training on your own Aloha dataset

 OpenPI suppports training on data collected in the default aloha hdf5 format.
 To do so you must first convert the data to the huggingface format.
 We include `scripts/aloha_hd5.py` to help you do this.
 Once the dataset is converted, add a new `TrainConfig` to `src/openpi/training/configs.py` and replace repo id with the id assigned to your dataset during conversion.
+Before you run the training script, you must first run `python scripts/compute_norm_stats.py --config-name <your-config-name>` to compute the normalization statistics for your dataset.

+Example config:
 ```python
 TrainConfig(
     name=<your-config-name>,